-Myrtle Beach Attractions
+Myrtle Beach Family-Friendly Attractions

 Visitors normally bring beach chairs and umbrellas to set up for a picnic while the kids surf, fish, or simply splash in the waves.
 Sandcastle competitions take place during the busy season in Myrtle Beach between June and August, making this a great time to explore the Grand Strand.

-- The SkyWheel – Enjoy views of the oceanfront from up high as you brave the SkyWheel at North Ocean Boulevard.
+Enjoy views of the oceanfront from up high as you brave the SkyWheel at North Ocean Boulevard.
 Step into one of the glass-enclosed gondolas and gasp at the stunning views across the Atlantic Ocean as you reach the top of this 200-foot attraction.
-The SkyWheel is the East Coast’s largest Ferris wheel and provides a light show each night as a host of LEDs are switched on.
+The SkyWheel is the East Coast’s largest Ferris Wheel and provides a light show each night as a host of LEDs are switched on.

-- The Boardwalk – The SkyWheel is centered on the Boardwalk, so when you’ve finished taking a ride on this incredible attraction, wander either side of it to soak up the coastal atmosphere.
+The SkyWheel is centered on the Boardwalk, so when you’ve finished taking a ride on this incredible attraction, wander either side of it to soak up the coastal atmosphere.
 When choosing vacation rentals in Myrtle Beach, keep in mind that this oceanfront location stretches from the 2nd Avenue Pier to 14th Avenue Pier.
 Enjoy open-air dining on the boardwalk with views of the pristine beach, and shop for vacation souvenirs and gifts.

 Guests are encouraged to wear clothing that dries quickly, in addition to bringing snacks and refreshments in a soft-sided cooler.
 Strollers are not allowed on the boats, but there is plenty of space for the kids.
-Deep sea fishing charters and even a pirate cruise are available from Myrtle Beach marinas.
+Deep-sea fishing charters and even a pirate cruise are available from Myrtle Beach marinas.
 If you prefer to stick to kayaks, contact Gator Bait Adventures and explore the nooks and crannies of the North Myrtle Beach wetlands.

-- Waccamaw Wildlife Refuge – The Waccamaw Wildlife Refuge is home to fish, migrating birds, and even wild animals that are native to the South Carolina coast.
+The Waccamaw Wildlife Refuge is home to fish, migrating birds, and even wild animals that are native to the South Carolina coast.
 Explore the 30,000-acre park by hiking, biking, and boating.
 You can also check out the environmental education center where children learn about native species and wander through the exhibits.
 The Waccamaw Wildlife Refuge offers maps for hiking and checklists to help you discover the native wildlife while you explore tidal marshes and forested wetlands.